-Data consolidation is all about lots and lots of data, most commonly referred to as Big Data in 2020, and while Big Data sites are evident on-prem in large corporations, for the most part they are a cloud option.
-The vendor choices most often compared when choosing to adopt cloud based Big Data platforms nearly always comes down to the Big Three — Amazon Web Services vs. Microsoft’s Azure vs. Google Cloud Platform.
+Data consolidation is all about lots and lots of data, most commonly referred to as Big Data in 2020, and while Big Data sites are evident on-premises in large corporations, for the most part, they are a cloud option.
+The vendor choices most often compared when choosing to adopt cloud-based platforms for data consolidation nearly always comes down to the Big Three — Amazon Web Services, Microsoft’s Azure, and Google Cloud Platform.

-But when should you accept you have a Big Data challenge?
+When should you accept you have a Big Data challenge?
 Big Data size is a constantly moving target.
 In 2012 Big Data was a few dozen terabytes to many zettabytes of data.
-Now in 2020 hundreds of terabytes to 10’s of zettabytes would classify as Big Data, but only if you need to query and analyse the data to help your organisation satisfy it business goals.
-If it just sits there and has no on-going relevance to the business, there is no Big Data challenge.
-In summary Big Data can best be classified as data that is so large and complex that none of the traditional data management tools can store it or process it efficiently.
-Please see below for some of the tools that have emerged and Novon recommends you adopt to manage and gain the maximum insight of your data.
+In 2020 hundreds of terabytes to 10’s of zettabytes would classify as Big Data, but only if you need to query and analyse the data to help your organisation satisfy its business goals.
+If it just sits there and has no ongoing relevance to the business, there is no Big Data challenge.
+In summary, Big Data can best be classified as data that is so large and complex that none of the traditional data management tools can store it or process it efficiently.
+That’s where data consolidation comes in handy.
+Please see below for some of the data consolidation tools that have emerged and that Novon recommends you adopt to manage and gain the maximum insight.

 A data lake is a repository of data stored in its natural or raw format, usually as objects or files.
-A data lake is usually a single store of all enterprise data including raw copies of source system data and transformed data used for tasks such as reporting, visualisation, advanced analytics, and machine learning.
+A data lake is usually a single store of all enterprise data.
+This includes raw copies of source system data and transformed data used for tasks such as reporting, visualisation, advanced analytics, and machine learning.
 A data lake can include structured data from relational databases, semi-structured data, unstructured data, and binary data.
-A data lake can be established on premises or in the cloud.
+A data lake can be established on-premises or in the cloud.

-A data lake can contain a wide assortment of data, but companies can still run cloud analytics on the data, they can still operate a business dashboard, and they can still use the data in an app or for other processing duties.
+A data lake can contain a wide assortment of data, but companies can still run cloud analytics, they can still operate a business dashboard, and they can still use the data in an app or for other processing duties.
 A complete data lake solution consists of both storage and processing.
 Data lake storage is designed for fault-tolerance, infinite scalability, and high-throughput ingestion of data with varying shapes and sizes.

 Data is never thrown away because the data is stored in its raw format.
 This is especially useful in a Big Data environment, when you may not know in advance what insights are available from the data.
 Users can explore the data and create their own queries.
 Data lakes may be faster than traditional ETL tools, however they are certainly more flexible than a data warehouse because it can store unstructured and semi-structured data.